carlosonunez/https-hugo-bloggen/README.md

 `v2` and above assumes that your blog is bringing its own environment and uses a single layer of Docker to do everything.
 This means that encrypting/protecting environment variables is now the blog's responsibility.

+## Defining Custom Configuration

+- Use `sitemap.toml` to define a menu for your site.
+- Use `properties.toml` to define additional configuration properties.
+  This could be useful for custom themes or plugins.